Independent Business Communications · Australia needtoknowit.com.au / needtoknowai.com

 Common Mistakes Vet Clinics Make with Phone Systems

 Manual after-hours switching.
 Any system that requires a staff member to press a button or flip a setting at close of business will eventually fail.
 Time-based routing that switches automatically at a configured time is the only reliable approach.
-Most cloud VOIP providers support this as a standard feature.
+Most cloud business phone companies support this as a standard feature.

 Forgetting to test the after-hours routing.
 Set up the after-hours configuration, then call your own clinic number at 6pm and go through the IVR.
 Does it say the right thing?
 Does pressing 1 for emergencies actually connect to the on-call number?
 Most clinics configure this once at setup and never test it again.
 Test it quarterly, and every time your after-hours referral arrangement changes.